PranavaBharadwaj4/TypeRacing/README.md

 5. QuotableAPI.

 ## To boot the project:
-1. Install the server node dependencies.
+1. Install the server-side node dependencies.
-2. Install the client side node dependencies.
+2. Install the client-side node dependencies.
 3. Run both the server and the client.
 4. Can be opened in different tabs to simulate multiple users.